Chapter 10: The Artist

 Escaping as a slave from Byzma’s, The Marauders ship to step into this world of horrors and become a prisoner again.
 What a tragic life.

-I do not really see a point in antagonizing this creature any longer.
+I do not really see a point in questioning this creature any longer.
 It seems odd but honest, unaware of its own cruelty.
-But the standards I value are not of this world.
+The standards I value are obviously not of this world.
 Who am I to judge.
 All I know is that within a day I will reach the Monarch and then I can find a way to save as many people as possible.
 Mane told me something even more important.
 ‘Frayling’ are valuable.
-Possibly meaning that their lives are worth keeping for longer.
+Possibly meaning that they are worth more if kept alive.

 That does beg the question.
 Why did the Three-Eyed Demon kill so many people if there was value in our flesh and blood?